• Skip to primary navigation

 The ingredients of the pudding in separate containers.

-Here are the steps to make this pudding!
+Here are the step by step instructions to make this pudding!

 In the large measuring cup, heat the water in the microwave for about 4 minutes until boiling.